department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-05-26-content-validation.md

 Content writers want to quickly draft, publish, and deploy content.
 However, `vets-website` is only deployed to production once per day.
 To allow content writers to move faster, there is a [partial deploy](https://department-of-veterans-affairs.github.io/veteran-facing-services-tools/getting-started/workflow/deploy/#partial-deploy--static-page-changes-only), which only includes static page changes (`vagov-content` and Drupal).

-Unfortunately, the content-only deploys have no accessibility checking.
+No accessibility checking is performed on the content-only deploys.
 That means that content writers don't have a proactive way to learn if their content includes accessibility errors.
 Adding accessibility checking to the CMS is on the roadmap, but it doesn't currently exist.

 ##### Users